manvinderjit/2023-TOP-Project-Inventory-Application/README.md

 ### Other AWS Services
 In addition to the above, the app also uses the following AWS technologies:
-- `VPC Gateway Endpoint - S3` - To enable access to S3 objects while disabling public access to the S3 bucket.
+- `VPC Gateway Endpoint - S3` - To retrieve S3 objects while disabling public access to the S3 bucket.
 - `SSM Parameter Store`: For storing env variables.
 - `CodeDeploy`: To deploy the app via a GitHub Actions CD pipeline to deploy the app.
 - `STS`: To allow GitHub to assume a role that enables deployment to AWS without using access keys.
 - `IAM`: To create a programmatic role with the required permissions for the application.

-# 3. Description
+# 3. Description - Inventory App

 Inventory App has two distinct functions: